Chig-Beef/RootPowerPerf/README.md

 ## What You Must Do
 So what do you have to code?
 Firstly, you may notice that the `data.txt` file has many lines, and each line has integers seperated by commas.
+There will be one million lines, and each line will contain one thousand integers.
 __NOTE__ that lines are seperated with `\r`, but __you are permitted to change this by giving `generate.py` a different character__.
 Your job is to __sum__ those number in one of those lines.
-You then have to squish the result into uint16 range (0 -> 65,535).
+You then have to squish the result into uint16 range (0 -> 65,535), this means any bits not in this range are dropped (zeroed).
 Then, with the total, you must find `y` such that `y = x^(3/2)`.
 For example, to get this solution, I would take x (which is the total), then raise it to the power of 3, and then take the square root of that.
 This could be a great part for performance gain, how would you get `y`?